‘The Guns of Navarone’

 Although there were many POW films made prior – Stalag 17, The Colditz Story spring to mind – 1963’s rousing The Great Escape is arguably, in its ‘war is one big adventure’ genre, the best of them all – a star-studded epic about a real-life break out from Stalag Luft III.

-As with his earlier western, The Magnificent Seven, director John Sturges marshalls an ensemble series of narratives around a central focus – in this case, escape.
+As with his earlier western The Magnificent Seven, director John Sturges marshalls an ensemble series of narratives around a central focus – in this case, escape.
 With three tunnels built simultaneously, there is a determination in these serial escapees.
-Richard Attenborough (Jurassic Park, Brighton Rock) heads the planning committee but there’s James Garner, James Coburn, Charles Bronson, Donald Pleasence all to be found behind the barbed wire.
+Richard Attenborough heads the planning committee but there’s James Garner, James Coburn, Charles Bronson, Donald Pleasence all to be found behind the barbed wire.
 Yet, with his irreverence towards German authority and the film’s famed chase along the fenced Swiss border on a motorcycle, it’s a memorable Steve McQueen who carries the day.

 A classic of its time that’s entertaining as well as thrilling, The Great Escape, in spite of its uneveness and lack of character development, remains something of a template for its genre.
 And then there’s the Elmer Bernstein soundtrack.